This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

 You can get an accurate measurement your body fat by using an Omron fat loss monitor.
 A simple measuring tape will also help you keep track of waist circumference, hips, thigh, and arms.

-It is a good idea to take a selfie of yourself each week or so without clothing to precisely see your gains and progress you are making.
+It is a good idea to take a selfie of yourself each week or with only underwear to precisely see your gains and progress you are making.

-Hold a newspaper up while taking a picture then you could show your friends the power of high-fat low carb dieting.
+Hold a newspaper up while taking a picture or timestamp your photos, then you could show your friends the power of high-fat low carb dieting.

 What it all boils down to is eating a healthy diet, increasing activity, and living a healthier lifestyle.